 Aaron Vaccaro is a Co-Producer on Nickelodeon’s “Drama Club.”
 He is also currently developing projects for Netflix and Disney.

 He grew up in the San Fernando Valley (the non-porny part) and was always enamored by the entertainment industry, inspired by his grandfather, who starred in the original Our Gang comedies.
 After graduating from UC Santa Barbara with a degree in Film Studies, Aaron set out to become a television writer.
 He scored several Writers’ Assistant stints – on 24, Ghost Whisperer, The New Adventures of Old Christine, Wilfred, and Mike & Molly.
-After being chosen as one of the NBC’s Writers on the Verge Aaron has gone on to write for Mike & Molly and Superior Donuts, both on CBS, Team Kaylie on Netflix, and most recently Drama Club on Nickelodeon.
+After being chosen as one of the NBC’s Writers on the Verge Aaron has gone on to write for Mike & Molly and Superior Donuts, both on CBS, Team Kaylie on Netflix, Drama Club on Nickelodeon, and most recently he’s been a Producer on Disney’s The Villains of Valley View.

 He has developed projects with Netflix, Disney, Universal Cable Productions, Viola Davis’ production company, and once sold a feature entitled Sasquatch vs. The Abominable Snowman, which is every bit as insane as it sounds.